curl/curl/docs/MANUAL.md

       curl --dump-header headers.txt curl.se

-Note that headers stored in a separate file can be very useful at a later time if you want curl to use cookies sent by the server.
+Note that headers stored in a separate file can be useful at a later time if you want curl to use cookies sent by the server.
 More about that in the cookies section.

 ## POST (HTTP)